recursivezero/astro-editor/docs/tasks-done/task-2025-07-21-tanstack-query.md

 - **REMOVE** `collections`, `files`, `editorContent`, `frontmatter`, etc., from the store's state.
 This data now lives in the TanStack Query cache.
 - **KEEP** pure UI state and identifiers in Zustand.
 This includes:
     - `projectPath` (identifier used in query keys)
     - `selectedCollectionName` (identifier)
     - `currentFilePath` (identifier)
     - `sidebarVisible` (pure UI state)

 By separating server state (in TanStack Query) from client state (in Zustand), our application becomes dramatically simpler, more performant, and easier to reason about.

 ## BUGS AND TASKS TO FIX

 - [x] The File list in the sidebar doesn't update when changes are made to the frontmatter. ie if I change `draft` to true it should update to get a red marker "Draft" pill on it.
 Same is true of the title.
-I need to leave the collectiona nd reopen it for this to update.
+I need to leave the collection nd reopen it for this to update.
-- [x] If I rename a file in the sidebar (right click menu) it appears to work fine, but if I then edit its **frontmatter** and thenc ome back, it Has created a new fil.
+- [x] If I rename a file in the sidebar (right click menu) it appears to work fine, but if I then edit its **frontmatter** and then come back, it Has created a new fil.
 Presumably because the Saving functionality isn't aware that the file has been renamed, and so it uses the old file name to make that save, Resulting in duplicates.
 - [x] `Cmd + ,` Doesn't open the Preferences When the Markdown editor is focused, it works fine everywhere else.
 - [x] `Cmd + W` no longer closes the currently open file
 - [x] `Cmd + N` or the + icon Should create a new file in the current collection.
 It actually shows a toast saying "File creation is temporarily disabled during refactoring".
 We should fix that since we're not in the middle of refactoring.